cplpearce/IGA-Price-Checker/README.md

 # IGA-Price-Checker
 ### A simple python script to read all of IGA's online sales and report them by greatest discount!
 # Update June 2020
-#### Well, well, well IGA, it seems you've finally come to terms with anti-scraping measures.
+Well, well, well IGA; it seems you've finally come to terms with anti-scraping measures.
 Here's a selenium script to break their bot detection.
 This will require a driver (chromedriver (chrome) or geckodriver (firefox)) and understanding of local PATH'ing.
 There have also been numerous changes and improvements.
 Enjoy!

 #### You'll need to have python installed with:
 ```